wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-template-ad-domain.md

 ## Azure CLI

 Before you begin, make sure you have the right version of Azure CLI installed, you have logged in, and you have switched to the new Resource Manager mode.
-For the details, click [here](/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli#getting-ready).
+For the details, click <!-- deleted by customization [here](/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli#getting-ready) --><!-- keep by customization: begin --> [here](/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli/#getting-ready) <!-- keep by customization: end -->.

 First, you create a new resource group.
 Use the following command and specify the name of the group and the Azure data center location into which you want to deploy.